Eben60/PackageMaker.jl/docs/src/index.md

 1.6, 1.10, pre
 ```

-In multiline fields, commas can be escaped by double-backslasch: `comma\\,connected` will be parsed as `"comma,connected"`
+In multiline fields, commas can be escaped by double-backslash: `comma\\,connected` will be parsed as `"comma,connected"`

 #### Packages to be added to project

 For this multiline field everything said above about separators applies (except this field is not saved on saving a config).
-Additionaly keywords `using` and `import` as well as the suffix `.jl` will be ignored, making it easier to paste package lists copied from e.g. another package.
+Additionally keywords `using` and `import` as well as the suffix `.jl` will be ignored, making it easier to paste package lists copied from e.g. another package.
 Thus, the input below
 ```
 using P1, P2
 import P3